ericpman/Tradingview-Pinescript/README.md

 # Tradingview-Pinescript

 This google sheet is meant to convert a basket of stocks into pinescript syntax in order to create a custom indicator for Tradingview software which can track the peformance of a basket of up to 40 stocks.
 This is useful when trading baskets of stocks because seeing the performance of the entire basket charted out can provide a unique perspective to a trader who is trading more than one stock.
 We can put the price action of the basket into greater context, looking at things such as ATR and other standard deviation moves in order to determine trends or outsized moves that are ripe for mean reversion.
-Unfortunataley tradingview does not provide a default method to view an entire basket of stocks on their charts, so  creating this custom indicator is the next best thing.
+Unfortunataley tradingview does not provide a default method to view an entire basket of stocks that exceeds 10 symbols on their charts, so  creating this custom indicator is the next best thing.

 Here is a link to our google sheet: